Adhering to these brining tips will help you to consistently create high quality smoked salmon.

 Using fresh brine for each batch insures that you'll end up with high quality smoked salmon from batch to batch.

 Salt and sugar dissolve in cold water, but not as well as in hot or boiling water.
 As water heats, the molecules move faster.
-And that movement causes the salt and sugar to dissolve more quicky.
+And that movement causes the salt and sugar to dissolve more quickly.

 If using spices or herbs in the brine, the flavors can be intensified by first giving them a quick simmer in a small amount of water.
 Doing this releases flavor that would otherwise be trapped in the seasonings.

 Three cups of salt in a gallon of water creates a solution of about 80% saturation.
 A solution of between 70% and 80% saturation is required to brine salmon properly.
-This concentration will both cure and dehydrate the salmon to prepare it for smoking.

 The type of salt used in brine will affect the taste of your salmon.
-Table salt can be iodized or non-iodized, and may also contain anti-clumping ingredients that keep it loose and free flowing.
-That can impart an undesirable flavor to the food.
-Never use iodized salt.
-It can add a metallic taste.
+Table salt can be iodized or non-iodized, and may also contain anti-clumping agents that keep it loose and free flowing.

 Pickling salt is finer than table salt, is non-iodized, and is ideal for brining.
 It doesn't contain anti-clumping agents, either.
 Kosher salt is non-iodized, and since it weighs less than table or pickling salt, it will take a greater volume.